saksham2001/saksham2001.github.io/_posts/2020-01-01-ham_journey.md

     Waving the black flag to signal an early end to the Pittsburgh Vintage Grand Prix race due to rain conditions.
 </div>

 In my second semester, I became the Station Manager for the W3VC club.
 I helped taking care of the club's shack and equipment.
 I also helped in the club's operations.
 This semester I became really involved with Long Range Radio (LoRa) communication especially mesh networks like meshtastic.
 I tested several mesh nodes including Seeed Studio Wio M1, Lilygo T3 and Seed Studio nrf52840+Wio-SX1262.
 We also went on a day trip to Laurel Highlands to do some Parks-in-the-Air (POTA) and Summits-in-the-Air (SOTA) contacts.
 We did made over 70 contacts in many different HF bands.
+I also got my hands on some new radios like Radtel RT950 Pro and Quancheng UV5(8) handheld radios.

 ### Going to add more here soon!